-If you’ve come to terms with the fact that you’re struggle with a dependency – whether it’s alcohol, opiates, or another substance – and want to get clean, you will need to decide if you are going to commit to an inpatient or outpatient program.
+If you’ve come to terms with the fact that you’re struggling with a dependency – whether it’s alcohol, opiates, or another substance – and want to get clean, you will need to decide if you are going to commit to an inpatient or outpatient program.
 As the name suggests, an inpatient recovery program involves physically staying in a facility during the early stages of recovery.
 There are tremendous benefits to inpatient programs, but they are often not feasible for those who can’t meet the commitment required.

 Here are the top 6 benefits of intensive outpatient services: